a-sit-plus/signum/README.md

 * We do need more comprehensive tests.
 Currently, me mostly focused on some delicate encoding aspects and tried to read and write-back certificates without mangling them.
-* We don't yet know how compliant everything really is, but so far it could parse and re-encode every certificate we threw at it without braking anything
+* We don't yet know how compliant everything really is, but so far it could parse and re-encode every certificate we threw at it without breaking anything
 * Number of supported Algorithms is limited to the usual suspects (sorry, no Bernstein curves )-:)